 The surname Breck was first found in Shropshire where they held a family seat at Breche as Lords of the manor, some say before the Norman Conquest in 1066.

-Important Dates for the Breck family
+Early History of the Breck family

 This web page shows only a small excerpt of our Breck research.
 Another 77 words (6 lines of text) are included under the topic Early Breck History in all our PDF Extended History products and printed products wherever possible.